Campania: Roman period

 Campania was a full-fledged part of the Roman Republic by the end of the 4th century BC, valued for its pastures and rich countryside.
 Naples, with its Greek language and customs, made it a centre of Hellenistic culture for the Romans, creating the first traces of Greco-Roman culture.
 During the Pyrrhic War in 275 BC, the Battle of Beneventum took place in Campania in the Samnite city of Maleventum, in which the Romans, led by the consul Curius Dentatus, were victorious.
 They renamed it Beneventum (modern day Benevento), which grew in stature until it was second only to Capua in southern Italy.
 During the Second Punic War in 216 BC, Capua, in a bid for equality with Rome, allied with Carthage.
 The rebellious Capuans were isolated from the rest of Campania, which remained allies of Rome.
 Naples resisted Hannibal due to the imposing walls.
 Capua was eventually starved into submission in the Roman retaking of 211 BC, and the Romans were victorious.

 With the initial exception of Naples, the region adopted Latin as official language, in that sense gradually replacing the native Oscan and the Greek and the Etruscan still talked respectively in their colonies of the region, subsequently becoming fully Romanised.
 As part of the Roman Empire, Campania, with Latium, formed the most important region of the Augustan divisions of Italia, the Regio I Latium et Campania; Campania was one of the main areas for granary.
 In ancient times Misenum (modern 'Miseno'), at the extreme northern end of the bay of Naples, was the largest base of the Roman navy, since its port (Portus Julius) was the base of the Classis Misenensis, the most important Roman fleet.
 It was first established as a naval base in 27 BC by Marcus Agrippa, the right-hand man of the emperor Augustus.
 Roman Emperors chose Campania as a holiday destination, among them Claudius and Tiberius, the latter of whom is infamously linked to the island of Capri.
 It was also during this period that Christianity came to Campania.
 Two of the apostles, St. Peter and St. Paul, are said to have preached in the city of Naples, and there were also several martyrs during this time.
-Unfortunately, the period of relative calm was violently interrupted by the epic eruption of Mount Vesuvius in 79 which buried the cities of Pompeii and Herculaneum.
+The period of relative calm was violently interrupted by the epic eruption of Mount Vesuvius in 79 which buried the cities of Pompeii and Herculaneum.
 With the Decline of the Roman Empire, its last emperor, Romulus Augustus, was put in a manor house prison near Castel dell'Ovo, Naples, in 476, ushering in the beginning of the Middle Ages and a period of uncertainty in regard to the future of the area.